mprodhan/backend-slacktweet/README.md

 ```

 ## Guidance Notes
-You will submit a link to a github repository named backend-slacktweet, but you will create and curate this repository on your own instead of forking from this Kenzie repo.
+You will submit a link to a github repository that you create and curate on your own instead of forking from this Kenzie repo.
 Remember that your work on github will become your own personal portfolio that you will want to show off to recruiters and potential employers.
 With that said, here are a few best-practices that we will be looking for in your repo:

 ## Source Code Best Practices
 - PEP8: No warnings